Please note: We are not investment advisors, and nothing we say here is intended to be or should be taken as investment advice.

 - no apparent reason at all (market scare, etc.)

-- Just because the markets have been kind to many long-term investors in the past, there is no guarantee whatsoever about future results.
-At certain times, the markets have all but collapsed (e.g., the Great Recession and the Great Depression), but so far, over the long haul, they’ve been good to those who are patient.
+- Just because the markets have been kind to investors in the past, there is no guarantee about future results.
+(You’ve read that in the fine print.)

-- If you start early and won’t need the money for retirement (or other long-term goals, which is a relative and personal term) in the next 10 or so years—there’s no hard-and-fast number here, so you’ll have to decide this one for yourself—you have the benefit of time for the market to recover.
-Admittedly, though, there’s no guarantee that all market downturns will turn back and recover again, even though they historically always have.
+- A long enough time horizon: If you start early and won’t need the money for retirement (or other long-term goals) in the next 10 or so years—there’s no hard-and-fast number here, so you’ll have to decide this one for yourself—you have the benefit of time for the market to (hopefully) recover from the inevitable downturns.
+Admittedly, though, there’s no guarantee that all market downturns will turn back and recover, even though they historically always have.
 On every financial disclaimer is the mantra: Past performance is no guarantee of future results.

-- Risk comes in many flavors: it is not an all-or-nothing proposition.
+- Know your risk tolerance.
+Risk comes in many flavors: it is not an all-or-nothing proposition.
 You can research investments that are high risk (like emerging markets), moderate risk (like certain equity investments), or lower risk (like certain bonds).
 You have to think about your personal tolerance for risk and adjust your investments and asset allocation to match your own risk tolerance.

-- Diversification among different asset classes, sectors, and risk levels is one way to manage your overall risk.
-In theory, this should smooth negative swings in any one category or asset class (assuming the markets don’t tank).
+- Diversification among different asset classes, sectors, geographical markets, and risk levels is one way to help manage your overall risk.
+In theory, diversification should smooth negative swings in any one category or asset class.
 As the saying goes: don’t put all of your eggs in one basket.

 - Another way to help manage your risk is to slowly allocate capital to the market and build confidence.
 Many advisors recommend that you do not deploy all of your capital into the markets at once.